-Conversion disorder can be difficult to diagnose.
-It is treatable.
-Contact your doctor if you think you may have this disorder.
+Conversion disorder can be difficult to diagnose, but it is treatable.

-Factors that may increase the chance of developing conversion disorder include:
+Conversion disorder is more common in women and adolescents.
+Other factors that may increase the risk of conversion disorder include:

-It is important to understand that the symptoms of conversion disorder are involuntary, The person affected is not consciously acting out or pretending.
-Symptoms of conversion disorder are real but lack a connection to any known organic medical diagnoses.
-Some of the most common symptoms include:
+It is important to understand that person affected is not consciously acting out or pretending.
+Symptoms of conversion disorder are real, but lack a connection to any known organic medical diagnoses.
+Conversion disorder may cause:

 Copyright © Nucleus Medical Media, Inc.

-To be diagnosed with conversion disorder you must have at least one symptom, but you may also have many.
+To be diagnosed with conversion disorder you must have at least 1 symptom, but you may also have many.
 The appearance of symptoms is linked to the stressful event and typically occur suddenly.

 Diagnosis of conversion disorder may be difficult.
-The physical symptoms are most often caused by a physical disorder.
-It is important for your doctor to carefully consider any physical causes for your symptoms.
+Physical causes for your symptoms will be considered first.
 Your doctor will ask about your symptoms and medical history.
-A complete physical exam will be done.
-You may be asked to undergo some of the following tests to rule out an underlying disease:
+A physical exam will be done.

-If no physical cause is detected, the patient may either be referred to a neurologist or for a psychiatric consultation.
+If no physical cause is detected, the patient may either be referred to a neurologist or a psychiatrist for a consultation.

 Psychological disorders can carry a feeling of being stigmatized.
 It is important that you do not let this prevent you from seeking treatment.